 ARCore is the augmented reality tech from Google that makes it possible to turn any place into a metaverse scenario using Google Maps.

-According to the search giant, AR transforms how we shop, learn, navigate and experience the world.
+What is ARCore, Google’s Metaverse Geospatial API?
+According to the search giant, AR transforms how we shop, learn, navigate, and experience the world.
 Artists and creators can use augmented reality as an immersive way to bring fans closer to their content in new ways, Google notes.

 Google AR & VR

-With Google ARCore, anyone can create and deploy Augmented Reality (AR) experiences at scale anchored in physical locations in more than 100 countries.
-That's because ARCore works with Street View data from Google Maps, providing access to global areas that users can use as "living canvases" for their scenarios, projects, and ideas, according to the company.
+With Google ARCore, anyone can create and deploy Augmented Reality (AR) experiences at scale. anchored in physical locations in more than 100 countries.
+That’s because ARCore works with Street View data from Google Maps.
+View provides access to global areas that users can use as “living canvases” for their scenarios, projects, and ideas, according to the company.
 In short, what Google is offering is an augmented reality metaverse platform.

 AR makes it easy for users to locate virtual objects and avatars in the real world.
-Moreover, combined with the Google Maps Street View feature, it allows people to tour anywhere in the world via their smartphones from their couch at home without needing to be physically there.
-People can scan their surroundings with their phone's camera and locate existing virtual objects in those locations almost immediately.
+Moreover, combined with the Google Maps Street View feature, it allows people to tour anywhere.
+Using their smartphones from their couch at home without being physically there.
+People can scan their surroundings with their phone’s camera and immediately locate existing virtual objects in those locations.
 This technology compares to the open metaverse OVR, developed on the Ethereum blockchain.
 Like ARCore, OVR uses augmented reality to display virtual objects in the real world.
 With ARCore, Google is opening up a myriad of possibilities on a global scale.

 Google has unveiled its ARCore technology to the world by hosting a concert by Gorillaz, one of the world’s first virtual bands, created in 1998 by Damon Albarn and Jamie Hewlett.